 - The Wildlife and Countryside Act 1981 (as amended).

 When do I need to get in touch?

-Any work to a river or that affects a river should be assessed to determine if white-clawed crayfish are present.
+Any work proposed to occur within or in close proximity to a river should be assessed to determine if white-clawed crayfish are present.
 An assessment for the potential of white-clawed crayfish presence can be undertaken as a standalone survey or as part of a Preliminary Ecological Appraisal / extended Phase 1 habitat survey.

 If a river has potential to support white-clawed crayfish, surveys may be required to determine presence and / or population status before works can commence.